E. B. White: Personal life

 Later in life, White developed Alzheimer's disease.
 He died on October 1, 1985, at his farm home in North Brooklin, Maine.
 He is buried in the Brooklin Cemetery beside Katharine, who died in 1977.

 Legacy

 The E. B. White Read Aloud Award is given by The Association of Booksellers for Children (ABC) to honor books that its membership feel embodies the universal read-aloud standards that E. B. White's works created.

 The Division of Rare and Manuscript Collections at Cornell University Library holds the E. B. White Collection, an archive of manuscripts, letters, photographs, cassette tapes regarding E. B. White, including over 25,000 letters sent to him.
 For example, when Late Night show host Conan O'Brien reminisced about the return letter he received from E. B. White after writing him a letter at the age of 16, Cornell's Olin Library found that letter for him.
 During the 2025 Palisades Fire, O'Brien recalled that when he was told to evacuate, his wife asked what to grab, and he replied, "Just grab the E. B. White letter off the wall."

+White was played by Patrick Kennedy in Blue Moon, Richard Linklater's 2025 biopic of musical writer Lorenz Hart.